liferay/liferay-docs/develop/tutorials/articles/29-product-navigation/02-customizing-the-control-menu.markdown

    extends the `BaseProductNavigationControlMenuEntry` class and is used when Liferay is indexing.
 For this process, the indexing entry is displayed in the *Tools* (middle) area of the Control menu with a *Refresh* icon and text stating *The Portal is currently indexing*.
-This is done by the calling the following methods:
+This is done by calling the following methods:

         @Override